DeGefen/BigData/content/Questions/Questions.md

 - C) Wide Column Store
 - D) Table Store
 ?
-- Amswer: D) Table Store
+- Answer: D) Table Store
 Explanation: Table Store is not a standard NoSQL type; the main types are key-value, document, wide column, and graph.
 See: [[NoSQL]]

 Question: Which of the following is a benefit of using Data Lakes for ML pipelines?